ctlab/fbSAT-python/README.md

 ### Extended method

 The `extended` method extends the basic one in a way that guard conditions of the generated automaton are represeted by arbitrary Boolean formulas instead of just truth tables.
 It has two required parameters: number of states (`-C <int>`) and maximum size of guard conditions parse trees (`-P <int>`).
-In order to upper-bound total size of guard conditions (total number of typed nodes in all parse trees), use parameter `-N <int>`.
+In order to upper-bound the total size of guard conditions (total number of typed nodes in all parse trees), use option `-N <int>`.

 <details>
 <summary><b><code>fbsat -i tests/simple/tests-1.gz -m extended -C 6 -P 5</code></b></summary>